fagbenjaenoch/fagbenjaenoch/README.md

 - 🌍 I'm based in Lagos, Nigeria
 - ✉️ You can contact me at [fagbenjaenoch73@gmail.com](mailto:fagbenjaenoch73@gmail.com)
-- 🧠 I'm learning Design Patterns in Software and DevOps.
+- 🧠 I'm learning how to build scalable and maintainble applications.
 - 🤝 I'm very busy currently.
 - ⚡ I'm absolutely nothing without Jesus.